Sandeepa Dhar

-Sandeepa Dhar is an Indian actress who appears in Hindi films and Web series.
+Sandeepa Dhar is an Indian actress who appears in Hindi films.
 She made her acting debut in 2010 with Isi Life Mein.
 For her performance in the film, she was nominated for Filmfare Award for Best Female Debut, Star Screen Award for Most Promising Newcomer and Stardust Award for Superstar of Tomorrow.
-Dhar did a cameo in Dabangg 2.
-Dhar also received critical acclaim for her performance in Sajid Nadiadwala's hit film Heropanti.
+Dhar featured in a cameo in Dabangg 2 alongside Salman Khan.
+Dhar also received critical acclaim for her performance in Sajid Nadiadwala's Heropanti.

-Early life and background
+Early life and education

-Dhar was born in Srinagar, Jammu and Kashmir, India into a Kashmiri Pandit family.
-She is a professionally trained dancer.
-Having won several awards for her dancing, she trained in Bharatanatyam for 8 years from Vani Ganpathy.
+Dhar was born in Srinagar, Jammu and Kashmir, India in a Kashmiri Pandit family.
+She is professionally trained dancer.
+Have won several awards for her dancing, she trained in Bharatanatyam for 8 years from Vani Ganpathy.
 She also trained in Jazz and Contemporary for 4 years from Shiamak Davar and Terence Lewis.

-She is an alumna of NPS, Indira Nagar, Bangalore.
+Dhar was educated at St. Michael’s Convent School, ITI Mankapur, and at National Public School, Indiranagar.
+She then graduated from St. Xavier's College, Mumbai.